Published: 17 Sep 2021

 The Barrus EZ electric engine range allows you to connect to your desired battery bank so they do not have a 'run-time' themselves as they do not have an internal battery; they run on a 48-volt battery setup.
 This requirement of separate batteries provides the opportunity to add the number of batteries you need for your own requirements, whilst also allowing you to install the batteries on the boat in the best location for weight distribution/storage space.

 On Otter Spotter, our showboat, we operate the Barrus EZ 48-volt 50Ah Lithium-ion Battery which seamlessly connects directly to the engine.
 A smaller 30Ah Lithium-ion model will be available also, this will be less money to purchase however the 50Ah will be the better choice if a more permanent or semi-permanent installation is required.
 If weight is a top priority to you then the 30Ah at approximately 16Kg is easier to move about than the 50Ah at approximately 27Kg - either way, they are both far more user-friendly and less cumbersome than traditional lead-acid batteries that you may be used to.
 For the full details and technical specifications see the Barrus EZ Lithium Batteries here.
-You can of course source different batteries so long as the system can provide 48 volts.
+You can of course source different batteries so long as the system can provide 48 volts, we have access to major brands of lithium and lead acid batteries to suit most requirements.

 Our initial findings are positive and we have enjoyed several trips up and down the River Thames with the Barrus EZ-3 and EZ6, even cruising to within 4 metres of a kingfisher sat on its fishing perch, and a couple of herons standing idle ready to pounce - we were amazed by this ourselves!